-Dr. Steve: And then is there some time during the service where people are expected, like pre-COVID to greet each other and people are shaking hands and hugging on your way out.
+And then is there some time during the service where people are expected, like pre-COVID to greet each other and people are shaking hands and hugging on your way out.
 You have people who are a lot of places have like a welcome center for like new visitors.
-If you fill out the card, somebody may go ahead and give you a phone call afterward.
+If you fill out the card, somebody may go ahead and give you a phone call afterwards.

 And what if you find out that like people who joined the church, one of the things that you’re expected to do is you’re expected to very shortly thereafter become part of a small group with a group of total strangers in which there’s an expectation for folks to disclose fairly personal things.
 That’s why you tend not to see so many anxious people oftentimes at church.